 The most common methods for MRD monitoring are MFC and real-time quantitative PCR (RQ-PCR).
-MFC can be applied to most cases (>90%), can reach a sensitivity of 0.1-0.01% (10-3-10-4) and results are promptly available.
-Disadvantages are: i) samples must be rapidly analyzed; ii) small number of evaluable cells due to BM hypocellularity; iii) misleading results due to phenotypic shift; iv) interpretation to some extent operator dependent; v) suboptimal sensitivity.
-The EuroFlow Consortium has standardized the procedures.
-Further efforts are ongoing to implement the use of next generation flow mainly for better interoperability and sensitivity.
+MFC can be applied to most cases (>90%), can reach a sensitivity of 0.1% to 0.01% $(10^{-3} \text{ to } 10^{-4})$ and results are promptly available.
+Disadvantages are as follows: (1) the samples must be rapidly analyzed, (2) the number of evaluable cells is small due to BM hypocellularity, (3) results could be misleading due to phenotypic shift, (4) the interpretation to some extent, is operator dependent, and (5) suboptimal sensitivity.
+The EuroFlow Consortium has standardized the procedures.27 Further efforts are ongoing to implement the use of next generation flow mainly for better interoperability and sensitivity.

-Molecular MRD monitoring of fusion genes (e.g. BCR::ABL1) has a sensitivity around 0.01%, is possible in about 40% of cases, is not patient-specific, relatively easy to perform and inexpensive.
+Molecular MRD monitoring of fusion genes (eg, BCR::ABL1) has a sensitivity around 0.01%, is possible in about 40% of cases, is not patient-specific, relatively easy to perform and inexpensive.
 However, its accuracy is hampered by the variability in the number of RNA transcripts per leukemic cell.
-The EuroMRD Consortium has standardized MRD detection based on the BCR::ABL1.
+The EuroMRD Consortium has standardized MRD detection based on the BCR::ABL1.28

 In most patients, a clonal Immunoglobulin/T-cell receptor (IG/TR) rearrangement can be identified for MRD evaluation.
-The technology is applicable to over 90% of cases and has been extensively standardized within the EuroMRD Consortium.
-Technical issues are: i) in the most immature forms, IG/TR gene rearrangements may not be found; ii) the designed probes may not be sufficiently sensitive; iii) clonal evolution may lead to false negative results; iv) the amount of diagnostic DNA may be too low.
+The technology is applicable to over 90% of cases29 and has been extensively standardized within the EuroMRD Consortium.
+Technical issues are as follows: (1) in the most immature forms, IG/TR gene rearrangements may not be found; (2) the designed probes may not be sufficiently sensitive; (3) clonal evolution may lead to false negative results; and (4) the amount of diagnostic DNA may be too low.